DrakirL/DrakirL.github.io/p10/class/bard.md

 ### Level 1: Spellcasting
 You can cast spells!
 #### Casting Method
-Your Charisma becomes your Spellcasting Ability.
-If you have Training with a musical instrument, you can use it as a Focus to cast a Spell you know.
+If you have Training with a musical instrument, you can use it as a focus to cast a Spell you know.
 #### Learned Spells
 At each Level, you learn 3 Spells of your choice. <br>
-No spell learned this way may be of a Rank higher than your level.
+No spell learned this way may be of a Rank higher than your Level.
 #### Spell Slots
 The number of Spell Slots you have of each Rank depends on your Level according to the table below. <br>
 LEVEL: | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10